AbdikarimMHassan/OverTheWire-Bandit/README.md

 - Since you start at the home directory, you can inspect its content using the **ls** command which lists the readme file.
 - Use the **cat** command to read the file
 - password: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

+**Bandit Level 1-2**

+**Level Goal**: The password for the next level is stored in a file called **-** located in the home directory

+We know the file is in the home directroy.
+To read the file, we can use the cat command.
+However, file has a name '-' which the cat command treats as standard input from the keyboard and not the name of the file.
+To indicate that it is the liternal name of the file, use **./** which refer to the current directory and the path seperator.
+This solves the confusion. so the full command is **cat ./-**
+-Password: 263JGJPfgU6LtdEvgfWU1XP5yac29mFx